 4. Frizz At The Ends

-In this type, the hair at the ends looks dry and straw-like.
+In this type, the hair texture at the ends looks dry and straw-like.
 The ends lack natural oils and become fragile and prone to breakage and split ends.

 5. Pouf Ball Frizz